cedadev/nlds/docs/source/system-status.rst

 -----

-going to ```/system/status/``` on a search engine or <http://127.0.0.1:8000/system/status/>
+going to ```/system/status/``` on a search engine or <nlds.ceda.ac.uk/system/status/>
-will show you a table of what microservices are currently running and the tags of any consumers that have failed
+will show you a table of what microservices are currently running and the tags of any consumers that have failed.